hpcgarage/spatter/README.md

 ![Gather Comparison](.resources/sgexplain2.png?raw=true "Gather Comparison")

-This diagram depicts the full Scatter+Gather.
+This diagram depicts a combined Gather/Scatter.
 Gather performs on the top half of this diagram and Scatter the second half.

 ## Building
 CMake is required to build Spatter